rocket-pool/old.docs.rocketpool.net/src/guides/node/performance.md

 curl -f -X POST -d "token=$PUSHOVER_TOKEN&user=$PUSHOVER_USER&title=$MESSAGE_TITLE&message=$MESSAGE_CONTENT&url=&priority=0" https://api.pushover.net/1/messages.json
 ```

-#### Example: push notification on updates available
+#### Example: Push Notification on Updates Available

 If you set up automatic updates using the `unattended-upgrades` and `update-nofifier` packages, you may want to receive a push notification when there are updates available for your node.
 A potential way to do this is to create a script in `~/update-notifier.sh` and to trigger it daily at 9:00 using `crontab`.

 To do this, first create the script by running: